Tymbark7372/bluescreener/README.md

 ```

 ## license

-This is free and unencumbered software released into the public domain.
-See LICENSE file.
+public domain, do whatever you want with it. see LICENSE file.